 No sooner were Jensen's ideas published than people questioned them.
 Arizona Republic quoted Rev. Charles Seller, Presbyterian chaplain at Arizona State University, who said with more reason than Jensen that the peace sign "'was first used by persons demonstrating for peace in England in the late 1940s.
 That was the group led by Bertrand Russell.'
 Mr. Seller said the design comes from the semaphore signs for N and D meaning 'nuclear disarmament.'
 In semaphore, the sign for N is both arms down in an inverted V and the sign for D is one arm straight up and the other straight, down."

 Curious readers went to The Book of Signs themselves to look for the peace symbol but were puzzled when they couldn't find it.
 On October 21, 1969, the Star-News printed a letter from Mrs V. W. Danville, who had checked The Book of Signs at her public library and found it said nothing about the peace sign.
+(I will say more about the book later and how Jensen lied about it.)
 The paper replied that that was because the peace symbol was designed not in the late 1940s but in 1958.
 They had consulted the American Friends Service Committee, who passed on a history of the peace sign from Peggy Duff, ex-general secretary of the British Campaign for Nuclear Disarmament.
 "The man who designed for the first Aldermaston March at Easter 1958," they wrote, was Gerald Holton [sic] an elderly designer in Twickenham, a London suburb."
 Holtom's symbol, they said, was based on the semaphore symbols for N and D representing nuclear disarmament; "the circle represented the unborn child and the broken cross he death of man again bringing the nuclear angle."